net-lisias-kspu/ContractConfigurator/3-Requirements/8-Miscellaneous Requirements/Expression-Requirement.md

 Requirement that executes an expression to check whether the requirement is met.
-Can access data in the [[Extending#using-the-persistent-data-store|persistent data store]].
+Can access data in the [[persistent data store|Extending#using-the-persistent-data-store]].

 <pre>
 REQUIREMENT